Brexit may not be complete until 2022

 Related: British economy suffers 'notable slowdown'

-The shift coincides with a barrage of disappointing reports have sparked worries that Britain's already weak economy may be drifting toward recession.
+The apparent shift in strategy coincides with a barrage of data that suggest Britain's already weak economy may be drifting toward recession.

 The U.K. recorded the slowest growth of any European economy in the first three months of the year, and output remained weak in the second quarter.

-Brits are saving the smallest share of disposable income in over 50 years.
-Credit card borrowing is at record high.
+Brits are saving the smallest share of disposable income in over 50 years and credit card borrowing is at record high.
 Wages are stagnating and consumer confidence is crashing.